Sanket-C-Gaikwad/linux-basics/8_Advance_EnvVariable.md

 - Quotation marks will be used if the variable has values with spaces in between: variable_name="text value"

-- List all env variable:
+- List all env variables:
 env
 printenv